Moodle Instructional Videos

 - Do you need flexibility in your class schedule?

 - Are you self-motivated to meet class deadlines?

 - Do you feel that your personality lends itself to being organized?

 If you are able to answer "yes" to all of the above questions, then Coffeyville Community College's online course offerings may be right for you.
 The online class experience does offer the student the flexibility of accessing the course and course subject matter at convenient times and locations.

 However, this convenience does come at the price of daily face to face communication, explanations, reminders, etc. that you would receive in the classical classroom setting.
 CCC's online classes are not for everybody, only those individuals with the combination of strong study skills and a motivation to succeed will be successful.

 How are online courses offered at CCC?

 Online courses at CCC are offered using the Moodle online course platform.
-Access into the Moodle platform is accessible from our main college website through the Online Classes link.
+Access into the Moodle software is accessible from our main college website through the Online Classes link.

 Introduction to Your Online Course (Instructional video, external link to YouTube)